nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 That's all well and good, but how do we manage the parameters that are meant for the workflow itself, and the tools it calls within the processes?
 That is also something we should be able to do without editing code files every time we want to run on some new data or switch to a different set of reference files.

-As it turns out, there's a lot of overlap between this kind of configuration and the infrastructure configuration, starting with the `nextflow.conf` file, which can also house default values for command line parameters.
+As it turns out, there's a lot of overlap between this kind of configuration and the infrastructure configuration, starting with the `nextflow.config` file, which can also house default values for command line parameters.

 ### 5.1.
 Move the default parameter declarations to the configuration file

-We originally stored all our default parameter values in the workflow script itself, but we can move them out into the `nextflow.conf` file if we prefer.
+We originally stored all our default parameter values in the workflow script itself, but we can move them out into the `nextflow.config` file if we prefer.

 So let's cut this set of params out of `main.nf`: